GoogleCloudPlatform/iap-desktop/doc/site/sources/docs/create-profiles.md

 # Create profiles

-If you have move than one Google account, you can use profiles to switch between your Google accounts.
+If you have more than one Google account, you can use profiles to switch between your Google accounts.
 For each profile, IAP Desktop maintains a separate set of settings.

 ## Add a profile